scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 ------------

-I had used other commercial notebook interfaces before, but I used the python notebook interface for the first time in January 2013, when I began teaching an introductory undergraduate programming course for geoscientists using Python.
+I had used other commercial notebook interfaces before, but I used the Python notebook interface for the first time in January 2013, when I began teaching an introductory undergraduate programming course for geoscientists using Python.
 It was the first time the course was taught using Python; it had previously been taught using either Matlab